COVID Information & Policies

 All students must review, complete and submit the following pledge prior to entering the Academy for in-person instruction: Health & Safety Pledge

 CONTACT THE SCHOOL NURSE AND/OR MAIN OFFICE WHEN:

 - Your student has tested positive for COVID-19.

 - You believe your student has come in contact with someone who has tested positive.

 - Your student has traveled outside the immediate region of New Jersey (New York, Connecticut, Pennsylvania and Delaware).

 Students who do not feel well should not come to school.
 Parental notification is needed for all student absences.
 Parents must be prepared to provide reason for absence (including symptoms experienced) to the attendance and health office.
 Refer to the bullet points and columns below for guidance.
 All situations listed also apply for students with preexisting conditions.
 Note that when medical clearance is needed, it must state the absence was non-COVID-19 related and that COVID-19 testing was not deemed necessary.
 In addition to the bullet points below, there may be other times a doctor’s note is needed pending clinical judgement of the school nurse and/or Administration.

 - Students who are absent and have experienced one symptom from Column A should follow pre-COVID school guidelines as referenced in the Student/Parent Handbook.
 In order to come back to school, they must be afebrile for 24 hours without the use of medication.
 If a student is absent for one or two days, a parent note is required upon her return.
 Those who are absent for three days or more, will require medical clearance.

-- Students who are absent and have experienced two symptoms from Column A and/or one from Column B, must provide medical clearance prior to returning to school.
+- Students who are absent and have experienced two symptoms from Column A and/or one from Column B, must provide a negative PCR COVID test prior to returning to school.
 This is true regardless of the number of days absent.
 Those who are absent for three days or more, will require a negative PCR COVID test AND medical clearance.